When using e-commerce sites, do you find that you can easily utilize strong and unique passwords?

 Does the e-commerce site offer two-factor authentication (2FA)?

 This is a good thing.
-As we’ve said time and time again, two-factor authentication is more secure than simply using a username and password.
+As we’ve said time and time again,

 Does the e-commerce site allow authenticator apps?